TheGreenBandit/PhasMenu/README.md

 a c++ imgui menu for the game phasmophobia.
 This is still a work in progress and has minimal features currently as I update it. the project makes use of cmake, and minhook for hooking. the menu has quite a few bugs as i am still working out the menu base.
-One of these is the pause menu will crash your game. currently i am using multiple header files for functions however in the future i plan to have them all in one file that can be updated at the press of a button. read my il2cpp util clas to see my current dunping structure that needs to be modified. i also would like to then my external window into a in game menu instead. for now though i will make use of the external menu ive setup and an overlay for esp and notifications.
+One of these is the pause menu will crash your game. currently i am using multiple header files for functions however in the future i plan to use il2cppinspectorpro's auto generated header files instead.

+# Unique stuff
+from what ive seen im the only person that has made use of rpcs for phasmophobia, a vital and awesome tool for modding as nonhost. id like to expand upon my features using this such as a force hunt feature, instakill player, and auto complete objectives and such

 # Contributing
 all contributions are welcome, they must be in a pr and explain the purpose and what they add/fix.